chili-epfl/qtphysics-unofficial/Readme.md

 Both components inherit from Qt3D:QComponent.
 The first one, PhysicsBodyInfo, allows to specify for an entity properties such as mass, restituition, friction etc;
 The entities belonging to the physic world are:
-* Object with a mesh but without a PhysicsBodyInfo -> those are static bodies (mass = 0)
-* Object with an abstract mesh, a transformation and a PhysicsBodyInfo
+* Object with an abstract mesh and a PhysicsBodyInfo
-* Object with a transformation and a PhysicsBodyInfo that defines the collition shape with the property "ShapeDetails" ->  those are not rendered
+* Object with a PhysicsBodyInfo that defines the collition shape with the property "ShapeDetails" ->  those are not rendered

 The property "ShapeDetails" allows to override the collition shape properties that otherwise would be inferred from the mesh of the entity.

 PhysicsBodyInfo has two property: